Back to Articles

 2. Gather all income documents.
 Include W-2s, 1099s, interest and dividend statements, and any brokerage summaries for stock sales or RSU vesting.

 3. Reconcile brokerage activity and wash sales.
 If you traded actively, wash sales can change your cost basis and tax bill.
-Run a quick check with the Wash Sale Calculator.
+Calculate wash sales with our free wash sale calculator to detect the IRS 30-day rule violations and track cost basis adjustments.

 4. Estimate your tax early.
 A fast estimate tells you whether you are due a refund or need to plan for a payment.
 Use the Tax Calculator for a top-level view, then read How Federal Income Tax Actually Works if the bracket math is confusing.